Link to our Data Products Page:

 For every station there is at least one large plate in the set assigned to it (the large plates being PA, NA, SA, EU, AF, AN, AU).

-A text file that lists the plates associated with each station is available
+A text file that gives the plate associated with each station is available HERE.

 -